mdlattimore/advent_of_code_2022/day4_instructions.md

 In how many assignment pairs do the ranges overlap?

 Your puzzle answer was 847.

+Skills: String manipulation, string replacement, type conversion, set operations: subsets